espocrm/documentation/docs/development/duplicate-check.md

 }
 ```

+You can find built-in duplicate where-builders [here](https://github.com/espocrm/espocrm/tree/master/application/Espo/Classes/DuplicateWhereBuilders).
+You can reuse them for your entity.

 ## Checking for duplicates when update

 Disabled by default.
 Can be enabled in metadata: recordDefs > {entityType} > updateDuplicateCheck.